vinhngph/panther/README.md

 ### Frequently Asked Questions

 **1. Is this extension free?**
-Yes, Studocu Downloader is completely free to use.
+Yes, Panther | Studocu Tool is completely free to use.

 **2. I can't download certain documents.
 What should I do?**
 Make sure you can access to the document.
 If the issue persists, please report a bug.